-I picked up A Moveable Feast for the first time about 15 years ago.
-On a grey, rainy day, I walked into the Shakespeare & Company book store, near Hunter College in NYC, and purchased A Moveable Feast on the very perceptive recommendation of the bookseller in the store.
-She asked me what I liked, we had a brief discussion, and she said, “Oh, I know!
+I read A Moveable Feast by Ernest Hemingway for the first time about 15 years ago.
+On a grey, rainy day, I walked into Shakespeare & Company, the bookstore near Hunter College in NYC, and asked the bookseller for a recommendation.
+After a brief discussion about my tastes and preferences, she said, “Oh, I know!
 I have the perfect book for you.”
-She handed me this book as if she were handing over the keys to the kingdom.
+She quickly found the book and handed it to me as if she were presenting the keys to the literary kingdom.
 That Shakespeare and Company played such a huge prominence in A Moveable Feast, and in Hemingway’s life, I had no way of knowing at the time.
-A strange coincidence.

-Published posthumously in 1964, A Moveable Feast is more than an intricate love letter to the magical Paris of the 1920’s; more than a window into the personal lives of the luminaries of his time – Gertrude Stein, Ezra Pound and most prominently, F. Scott Fitzgerald and is wife Zelda – but also a first-person account of his relationship with his first wife Hadley; of living well in poverty on his meager earnings and working on his novel through it all.
+Published posthumously in 1964, A Moveable Feast is a memoir which recounts his struggling years in 1920s Paris as young, poor writer.
+But it’s more than a memoir; it’s an intricate love letter to the magical Paris of the 1920’s; a window into the intimate, personal lives of the luminaries of his time – Gertrude Stein, Ezra Pound, F. Scott Fitzgerald and is wife Zelda.
+And at its most private, heartfelt moments, it’s a first-person account of his relationship with his first wife Hadley; of living well in poverty on his meager earnings and working on his novel in the Left Bank.
 It’s a writer’s manual; a gossip rag; an ode to simple joys and human imperfections.
-It is also sentimental memoir and ends with this bittersweet note:
+It’s also a sentimental diary which ends with this bittersweet note:

 “But this is how Paris was in the early days when we were very poor and very happy.”

-I recently read my old copy of A Moveable Feast (not the new edition of 2009 sadly, which has added material and is reportedly kinder to Hemingway’s second wife Patricia, probably because the new edition was put together by Patricia’s son and grandson) and I’d forgotten about Hemingway’s simplicity and economy of word.
+I recently reread my old copy of A Moveable Feast (not the new edition of 2009 sadly, which has added material) and I’d forgotten about Hemingway’s simplicity and economy of word.
 And while this book is about many things, one thing is constant: His love for his first wife Hadley.
-Although we know better, we can’t imagine a couple more in love.
-At the same time, she’s depicted as almost one dimensional – always agreeable, always in the background waiting for him.
-Any mention of Hadley is positive, and sometimes foreboding, and one must wonder if this was his way of apologizing to her.
-What else could it be?
+As readers from the future, we know better, yet we can’t imagine a couple more in love.
+At the same time, she’s depicted as one dimensional – always agreeable, yet incomplete, always in the background waiting for him.
+Any mention of Hadley is surely positive, and one must wonder if this was his form of an apology.

 “Finally she even quarreled with the new friends but none of us followed it any more.
 She got to look like a Roman emperor and that was fine if you liked your women to look like Roman emperors.
 But Picasso had painted her, and I could remember her when she looked like a woman from Fruili.